 Sonoma County officials are urging PG&E to tread lightly when removing trees and brush in regional parks and open space district lands that are crossed by the utility's high-voltage power lines.

-“The safety and reliability of the transmission lines are the Number 1 priority, but I also believe that PG&E plans must mitigate the environmental impact this will bring forward for years to come,” said Supervisor Mike McGuire.
+"The safety and reliability of the transmission lines are the No. 1 priority, but I also believe that PG&E plans must mitigate the environmental impact this will bring forward for years to come," Supervisor Mike McGuire said.

 The Board of Supervisors on Tuesday will ask PG&E to agree to remove trees only as a last resort, replace trees that are removed, develop erosion measures, guard against invasive plants and work with state agencies when working around waterways.